kolhesamiksha/AWS_Internship/README.md

 It's helful to distribute the workload across different services/platforms.

-Learning from the task:
+### Learning from the task:

 1. I learned how to attach application and classic load balancer to 2 EC-2 instances and how to work on them.
-2. worked on RDS and able to launch a website on wordpress.
+2. worked on RDS and able to launch a wordpress website.